 Common terms and phrases

-according active Allah allowed Arab asked authority become believe century child claim Code concept concerning considered countries created cultural decided decision desire early economic equality example express face fact father fear female female sexuality forces four girls give hand human husband Ibid idea ideology Imam Imam Ghazali important individual institution intercourse interests Islam kind Koran letters liberation live male marriage marry means Moroccan Morocco mother movement Muhammad Muslim society nationalist never parents particular patterns percent person political polygamy practices present problem Prophet relations religious repudiation revealed role rural seems segregation sense sexual situation social space structure theory traditional tribe umma union unit universe urban veil Western wife wives woman women young
+according active Allah allowed Arab asked authority become believe century child claim Code concept concerning considered countries created cultural decided decision desire early economic equality example express face fact father fear female female sexuality forces four girls give hand human husband Ibid idea ideology Imam Imam Ghazali important individual institution intercourse interests Islam kind Koran letters liberation live male marriage marry means Moroccan Morocco mother movement Muhammad Muslim societies nationalist never parents patterns percent person political polygamy practices present problem Prophet relations religious repudiation revealed role rural seems segregation sense sexual situation social space structure theory traditional tribe umma union unit universe urban veil Western wife wives woman women young